dandi/s3invsync/README.md

 Options
 -------

+- `--allow-new-nonempty` — By default, if `<outdir>` is nonempty and does not contain an `.s3invsync.state.json` file, `s3invsync` will assume you're trying to backup to a non-backup directory and error out.
+Pass this option to disable this check.

 - `--compress-filter-msgs <N>` — Instead of emitting a log message for each object skipped by `--path-filter`, emit one message for every `<N>` objects skipped.